 The shaman actually undergoes a small ‘ death experience’, whereby he is faced with his own fears.
 Death can also suggest the death of ego and the death of the ‘ordinary state of consciousness’.
 He primarily engages in the firsthand experience of the senses.
 He thus acquires knowledge from this journey in order to help himself and others.

-Basically, the shamans are assisted by his guardian spirits who predominantly have a duality of animal-human nature. (power animal).
+Basically, the shamans are assisted by their guardian spirits who predominantly have a duality of animal-human nature. (power animal).
 This explains why in most of the shamanism dance rituals an animal face mask is used; whereby the shaman imitates his or her power animal, in order, to evoke its spirit.
 It is a process where the shaman and the animal become in unification.
-This ‘metamorphosis’ can also correspond to the prehistoric cave paintings.
+This ‘metamorphosis’ can also correspond to prehistoric cave paintings.

 The dance ritual is often accompanied by slow drum beats created by the shaman.
-The monotonous nature of the drum beats stimulate a large portion of the brain.
+The monotonous nature of the drum beats stimulates a large portion of the brain.
 This is possible because of the low sound frequency that allows the production of the trance states.

 Normally the shaman takes mind-altering substances such as ayahuasca and green tobacco water which allow him to be in the ‘Shamanic State of Consciousness’ This state of consciousness allows him to see into the body of his patient.
 The ‘intruding non-ordinary entity’ or the disease or illness is extracted by the shaman. -And this is how the shaman heals his patient.. though there are many other techniques that the shaman applies especially through medicinal plants. …….